News

 • Home Furnishings: Blankets, carpets, draperies, upholstery.

-• Other: Auto tops, awnings, hand-knitting and craft yarns, industrial and geotextile fabrics.
+• Other: Auto tops, awnings, hand-knitting and craft yarns, and industrial and geotextile fabrics.

 ARAMID